 There are things to do and things to avoid in creating a strong password.
-You want longer passwords rather than shorter, and you want them to have a mix of upper and lower case letters, numbers, and special symbols.
+You want longer passwords rather than shorter ones, and you want them to have a mix of upper and lower-case letters, numbers, and special symbols.
 What you want to avoid is anything that reveals or suggests personal information (year of birth or high school graduation, for example) and any words that you can find in the dictionary.

 The reason it’s a bad idea is that if someone figures out your password for one site, they have all of your passwords.